 Note: The symbols used to indicate the seasonal occurrence of algal species represent their relative abundance and presence.
 A plus sign (+) denotes species that are abundant and frequently observed during the respective season.
 A plus sign in parentheses (+) indicates a moderate or occasional presence.
 The symbol (+) is used for species that are observed rarely or in low numbers, representing occasional or less abundant occurrence.
 A minus sign (-) signifies that the species is absent or extremely rare during that season.

 Beyond temporal variations, notable spatial differences were noted among the three sampling sites of the Kopili river reflecting a range of anthropogenic influences.
 Site 1- Panimur , representing the less disturbed upper reaches of the river , consistently exhibited greater algal diversity , particularly during the winter and pre-monsoon periods.
-This suggests that less impacted area serve as important refugia for a greater variety of species ( Khatri et al., 2021 ).
-Meanhwhile, Site 2- Kheroni, largely affected ny discharge of wastewater from homes had a higher number of species that could witstand pollution and a lower level of algae.
-This observation underscore the utility of algal communities as sensitive bioindicators of water quality degradation ( Omar., 2010; Khalil et al., 2021; Das., 2022).
+This suggests that less impacted areas serve as important refugia for a greater variety of species ( Khatri et al., 2021 ).
+Meanwhile, Site 2 Kheroni, largely affected by discharge of wastewater from homes, had a higher number of species that could withstand pollution and a lower level of algae.
+This observation underscores the utility of algal communities as sensitive bioindicators of water quality degradation ( Omar, 2010; Khalil et al., 2021; Das, 2022).

 Untreated or Partially treated sewage introduces high level of nutrients like nitrogen and phosphorus leading to eutrophication and significant shifts in aquatic biodiversity (Rao et al., 2019; Bhat and Qayoom., 2021; Hsieh et al., 2021; Katam et al., 2022).
-Studies showed that periphytic algae that are exposed to sewage effluents have similarly shown changes in species composition with an increase in pollution tolerant species ( Abe et al., 1996; Chamber and Prepas., 1994; Hidayah et al., 2022).
-Changes in Algal composition at Site 3- Chaparmukh influenced by sand mining and household domestic wastes further highlight how direct human interventions can disrupt aquatic ecosystems.
+Studies showed that periphytic algae that are exposed to sewage effluents have similarly shown changes in species composition with an increase in pollution tolerant species ( Abe et al., 1996; Chamber and Prepas, 1994; Hidayah et al., 2022).
+Changes in Algal composition at Site 3 Chaparmukh influenced by sand mining and household domestic wastes further highlight how direct human interventions can disrupt aquatic ecosystems.
 River sand mining is known to degrade the water quality by disrupting or altering the physico- chemical parameters through sediment accumulation, erosion, changes in river channel dynamics posing serious environmental problems (Lekomo et al., 2021; Alhafizoh et al., 2022; Damseth et al., 2024; Pant et al., 2025).
 These findings align with the previous research demonstrating the vulnerability of riverine ecosystems to such disturbances, which can lead to significant declines in biodiversity and ecosystem function.

 Figure 4 :Shannon Diversity index across the three study sites of the Kopili River.

 The Shannon diversity index of the algal community showed significant seasonal variation, reaching its minimum during the monsoon season and its maximum during winter (Figure 4).
 The monsoon’s increased water turbulence and sediment load likely contributed to lower diversity by rendering the environment less stable for various species (Rasal et al., 2019).
-This pattern indicate that colder less turbulent months support a more diverse algal community.
-Seasonal fluctuations in these parameters, driven by climatic cycles and human activities probably cause the noted changes in species dominace and composition.
-Algae are widely recognized as effective bioindicators due to their rapid response to pollutanta and their role in indicating eutrophication (Bellinger and Sigee., 2010; Buragohain and Yasmin., 2014; Hariyati and Putro., 2019; Kadam et al., 2020; Khalil et al., 2012; Jodhani et al., 2025).
+This pattern indicates that colder less turbulent months support a more diverse algal community.
+Seasonal fluctuations in these parameters, driven by climatic cycles and human activities probably cause the noted changes in species dominance and composition.
+Algae are widely recognized as effective bioindicators due to their rapid response to pollutants and their role in indicating eutrophication (Bellinger and Sigee, 2010; Buragohain and Yasmin, 2014; Hariyati and Putro, 2019; Kadam et al., 2020; Khalil et al., 2012; Jodhani et al., 2025).

 CONCLUSION